Updated: Dec 11, 2020

 Eye color is very diverse in the Netherlands.
 Most people in the Netherlands, however, have blue eyes.
 In addition to the blue eye color, green and gray eyes often occur.
 The brown eye color is less common and also the amber color is very rare in the Dutch.
 Not only in the Netherlands, but amber eyes around the world are also very rare.
 The color amber can sometimes appear a little yellow.
 The eyes then look like two gold coins, also called wolf eyes.
 Who gets amber eyes and why is the eye color so rare in humans?
 Read about one of the rarest eye colors in humans.
 Eye color in humans: Amber There are many different eye colors.

 Most people have an eye color that is a bit in the mix.
-You have to think of eye colors with blue and green in it.
+You have to think of eye colors with blue and green in them.
 Most people with blue eyes live in the Netherlands.
 Blue eyes are most common in north and northwest Europe.
 Blue eyes are the most common in Scandinavia.
 Green eyes are also common in northern European countries, but less often.
 Amber eyes are rare and occur least often.
 The genes responsible for the production of the pigment that is in an amber eye is not very common.
 The pigment that is in an amber eye has lipochrome (pheomelanin).
 Lipochrome is a substance that appears yellowish.

 Amber eyes As with green eyes, special genes play a major role in the development of amber color.
 There are two types of pigment that can appear in the eye.
 People with brown eyes have a pigment that is dark.
 This pigment is called eumelanin and is common in people with brown eyes.
 Brown is the dominant eye color and is the most common worldwide.
 Almost everyone on Earth has the brown eye color.
 Especially in Africa and Asia, almost everyone has brown eyes.
 Light eyes in those continents are very rare.